10 Hidden Truths: Is Krav Maga Ineffective?

 I’d like to start our very last reason off with a little bit of a personal story.

-A personal story about how I quickly learned through a savage butt-kicking that the martial arts that I had been training in were not very effective.
+This a personal story about how I quickly learned through a savage butt-kicking that the martial arts that I had been training in were not very effective.

-So I wanted to fight MMA.
+So I wanted to fight in MMA.
 I wanted to do combat sports.
 So I went over to a gym in Norwich, Connecticut called the team strike zone.

 One of the most well-known gyms on the east coast and especially in the New England area.
 It was very highly appraised.
 The guy that I talked to who recommended it said it was one of the best fight camps and one of the best fight gyms out there.

 So I went.
 I met the coach, and I went and did my first class.
 Now at the time, I was a first-degree black belt in Tang Soo Do and a third-degree black belt in Kenpo.
-So I was thinking to myself “oh well, I can hold my own”.
+So I was thinking to myself “Oh well, I can hold my own”.
 I also had instructor certification in Krav Maga, so even better for me, right?

 I met the instructor of the class.
 His name was Will Kerr, a very very famous fighter on the east coast.
 He was actually on the tryouts for the ultimate fighter house.
 Amazing fighter and a really good dude.